From 1 - 10 / 29

 • Categories

-Tile layer of other, managed forest code 13 used in the Story Map of Forest Management in Canada, 2017.
-Tile layer of other, managed forest code 13 used in the Story Map of Forest Management in Canada, 2017.
-Other was assigned to all remaining lands.
-Forests in these areas are not entirely free of human activity.
-Wild fire suppression occurs in these areas.
+Tile layer of protected, managed forest code 20 used in the Story Map of Forest Management in Canada, 2017.
+Tile layer of protected, managed forest code 20 used in the Story Map of Forest Management in Canada, 2017.
+Protected areas were identified using the Canadian Council on Ecological Areas CARTS geodatabase.
+All IUCN Category Ia through VI protected areas in Canada were classified as Protected (CCEA 2008) with only a few exceptions.
 Data provided by Alberta Agriculture and Forestry; British Columbia Ministry of Forests; Manitoba Sustainable Development; Natural Resources Canada; New Brunswick Department of Energy and Resource Development; Newfoundland & Labrador Department of Fisheries and Land Resources; Northwest Territories Department of Environment and Natural Resources; Nova Scotia Department of Lands and Forestry; Ontario Ministry of Natural Resources and Forestry; Prince Edward Island Department of Communities, Land & Environment; Québec Ministère des Forêts, de la Faune et des Parcs; Saskatchewan Ministry of Environment; and Yukon Energy, Mines and Resources.

 • Categories